JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 #### Dining Reservations

 We book these 180 days from the first day of our vacation.
-The trick here is you can get reservations for all the days of your trip on this magical day, and if you are trying to get into one of the more coveted restaurants on property, sometimes even this is not enough.
+The trick here is you can get reservations for all the days of your trip on this magical day, and if you are trying to get into one of the more coveted restaurants on property then sometimes even this is not enough.
 Guests that are staying for longer trips may have already taken all the available reservations for the restaurant of your choice.
-In this case, we always grab a backup, and then check back often for a table to open up.
+In this case we always grab a backup and then check back often for a table to open up.

 We have found that around 21-30 days out we have a good chance of grabbing the table we wanted.
 It seems a significant number of people change their plans at the last minute.